elB4RTO/craplog-CLI/README.md

 Usually, if Craplog is taking more than 10 seconds to parse 10 MB of data, it means you've probably been tested in some way (better to check).<br><br>

 ![performance diffs](https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/fullCLI/perf_diff.png)<br>
+*Normal vs Scanned*<br><br>

-*The above image shows the difference in performances between two different sessions, having the same number of lines and very similar data sizes.<br>
+The above image shows the difference in performances between two different sessions, having the same number of lines and very similar data sizes.<br>
 On the left side, the parsed logs resulted from a webserver with normal activity.<br>
-On the right side, the parsed logs resulted from a webserver which have been scanned with tools like **sqlmap** and **nikto** (not nmap)*
+On the right side, the parsed logs resulted from a webserver which have been scanned with tools like **sqlmap** and **nikto** (not nmap)

 <br>

 ### Backups

 Craplog will automatically make backups of **global statistics** files (in case of fire).<br>
-If something goes wrong and you lose your actual globals, you can recover them (at least the last backup taken).<br><br>
+If something goes wrong and you lose your actual globals, you can recover them (at least the last backup taken).

 Move inside the folder you choose to store statistics in, open the "**globals**" folder, show hidden files and open the folder named "**.backups**'.<br>
 The complete path should look like **/&lt;your_path&gt;/craplog/crapstats/globals/.backups/**<br>
 Here you will find the last 3 backups taken.
-Folder named '3' is always the oldest and '1' the newest.<br><br>
+Folder named '3' is always the oldest and '1' the newest.

-A new backup is made every time you run Craplog *successfully* over globals.<br><br>
+A new backup is made every time you run Craplog *successfully* over globals.

 Please notice that SESSION statistics will **not** be backed-up

 <br><br>